jarrettmeyer/jarrettmeyer.github.io/_posts/2019-04-25-publishing-to-shinyapps-github-travis-ci.md

 ---
 title: "Publishing to shinyapps.io with Github and Travis CI"
 layout: post
 date: 2019-04-25
 tags: git r
+description: Trying to make Github, Travis CI, and Shiny all play nicely together
+thumbnail: /assets/images/travis-ci-logo.svg
 ---

 I had a fun experience these past few days figuring out how to publish to [shinyapps.io](https://www.shinyapps.io/) directly from a [Github](https://github.com) push.
 In this post, I leverage [Travis CI](https://travis-ci.org/) to handle the automated build and deployment process.